 I’ve been reading a bit online and found some info I’d like to share.
 We live in a society where buying kids toys is perceived to be a luxury.
 Which should not be the case.

 Each of these types of toys assist the child in each stage of development.
-They is also a reason the toys are age designated in the packaging.
+There is also a reason the toys are age designated in the packaging.

-Infants should have colorful soft toys with no sharp edges or parts tHat are easily detachable.
+Infants should have colorful soft toys with no sharp edges or parts that are easily detachable.
 Rattles, stacking rings, push pull toys and balls are great.
 These you can get in toys shops or even Toi where they are sold at great prices.
 Beanbags like we used to make in school are great too.
-Let infants feel textures of your hair, your clothes, leaves and even your fingers.
+You can also let infants feel textures of your hair, your clothes, leaves and even your fingers.
 It’s all about the sensory experience at this stage.
 Toi and text book centre also have some small books that have textured pictures that are great for this stage.

 As the kids grows older, you can get puzzle boards or book, nursery rhyme videos, action songs (Hal Palmer has a great series) and blocks.
 Toddlers need to exercise their muscles.
 Kick a ball with them, bikes, wagons, big cardboard boxes can be a house or castle 😊 let them play with your plastic bowls and pretend to be cooking.